 The B.A. in Music Technology and Business is uniquely designed for singers and instrumentalists who seek to receive a well-rounded education in the technology and business of music while keeping active in performance.
-Students will learn how to use digital audio software and hardware in our brand new Recording Studio and Music Technology Computer Lab, and the inner workings of music industry through courses in music business and copyright and arts management, while receiving required performance credits through taking group piano courses as well as private lessons.
-In addition, students will also be able to gain real-world experience through an internship in a local studio or other music venue.
+Students will learn how to use digital audio software and hardware in our Recording Studio and Music Technology Computer Lab, and the inner workings of music industry through courses in music business and copyright and arts management, while receiving required performance credits through taking group piano courses as well as private lessons.

 Unlike other concentrations in the B.A.
-Music, students in Music Technology and Business are not required to pass the Level II Audition as a prerequisite -- but rather as an exit requirement.
-Students must pass this audition on a classical or jazz instrument/voice before undertaking their Senior Project or Internship.
-We strongly recommend that students enroll in private lessons with one of our music faculty (MUL 074) every semester leading up to the Level II Audition.
+Music, students in Music Technology and Business are not required to pass the Level II Audition on a classical or jazz instrument/voice as a prerequisite, but must pass the audition as part of their requirements for completing the degree.
+Students are encouraged to take this audition as soon as they and their teachers think they are prepared, but in any event must pass this audition before undertaking their Senior Project or Internship.
+We strongly recommend that students enroll in private lessons (MUL 074) with one of our music faculty every semester leading up to the Level II Audition.

-If you declare the major in Technology/Business, and decide to transfer to another concentration such as Jazz Studies or Theory/Composition, you must pass the Level II Audition before declaring that change in concentration.
+If you declare the major in Technology/Business, and decide to transfer to another concentration of the music major, you must pass the Level II Audition before that new concentration may be declared.